FloodHydrology/DMV_Carbon_Storage/README.md

 ### Repo description

 The *data* folder contains both water level data (*waterLevel.csv*) and cross section elevation data (*xs_survey.csv*).
-The *analysis* folder contains analysis divided into steps denoted by Roman numeral prefixes.
+The *analysis* folder contains analyses divided into steps denoted by Roman numeral prefixes.
 Header files in each script describe their specific purpose.

 ### Citation
 >Kottkamp A, Tully K, Jones CN, Palmer M. Both organo-mineral associations and physical protection in aggregates contribute to carbon stabilization at the transition zone of seasonally flooded wetlands.
 Planned submission: Summer 2020.